 The facade is quite unique.
 It represents a rolled carpet adorned with traditional motifs.
 When inside, you’ll learn more about the culture of carpet weaving and its different techniques used at different times.
 The museum has the biggest collection of Azerbaijani carpets.

 - Opening Hours: Tue-Fri: 10 a.m to 6 p.m; Weekends: 10 a.m to 8 p.m

 - Entrance Fee: Adults – 7AZN, Students – 3 AZN

-The so-called ‘Little Venice’ is an artificial canal connecting several islands with beautiful arches.
+One of my favorite things to do in Baku was this so-called ‘Little Venice’, an artificial canal connecting several islands with beautiful arches.
 Gondolas and personal indeed look like the one you see in Venice.
-A 6-8 minute ride in a gondola is the perfect way to unwind for a bit and enjoy a warm sunlight.
+A 6-8 minute ride in a gondola is the perfect way to unwind for a bit and enjoy warm sunlight.

 - Opening Hours: Everyday 10:30 a.m to 11:30 p.m